Skip to content

 How do the major AI gateways compare?
 (2026)

-FoundationEnvoy / Envoy AI Gateway (CNCF-backed, co-built with Bloomberg)Python proxyTypeScript gateway (Apache 2.0 core)Hosted SaaS aggregatorRust gateway + observability platformLua/Nginx-based API gateway + AI plugins
+FoundationEnvoy / Envoy AI Gateway (CNCF-backed, co-built with Bloomberg)Python proxyTypeScript gateway (Apache 2.0 core)Go (Apache 2.0), by Maxim AICloudflare edge network (managed)Hosted SaaS aggregatorRust gateway + observability platformLua/Nginx-based API gateway + AI plugins

-Deployment modelDedicated instance; data plane in your AWS, Azure, or GCP VPC or on-prem, one control planeSelf-hostedSaaS-first; enterprise on-prem option, but key features concentrate in the hosted tierSaaS only, no self-hosted pathSaaS + OSS gateway (logs infra DIY if self-hosted)OSS / self-hosted / Konnect cloud
+Deployment modelTetrate-managed control plane; data planes in AWS/Azure/GCP VPC, on-premises, or per-regionSelf-hostedSaaS-first; enterprise on-prem option, but key features concentrate in the hosted tierSelf-hosted; VPC/on-prem/air-gapped — you operate each instanceManaged edge only; no data residency controlsSaaS only, no self-hosted pathSaaS + OSS gateway (logs infra DIY if self-hosted)OSS / self-hosted / Konnect cloud

-Inline guardrails (PII redaction, prompt-injection blocking, policy in request path)✅ Pre-built FINOS AI governance controls; SLM-based real-time evaluation; BYO guardrailsLimited✅ (now oriented to Prisma AIRS integration)❌ (observability, not enforcement)❌ generic API rules, no LLM-native guardrails
+Inline guardrails (PII redaction, prompt-injection blocking, policy in request path)✅ Pre-built FINOS AI governance controls; SLM-based real-time evaluation; BYO guardrailsLimited✅ (now oriented to Prisma AIRS integration)Via Maxim platformBasic; DLP via Cloudflare Gateway❌ (observability, not enforcement)❌ generic API rules, no LLM-native guardrails

 Multi-provider failover✅ Policy-driven, incl. same-model cross-provider failover⚠️ Retries/cooldowns; cascading-failure behavior reported under sustained loadLimited model-aware routing

-Enterprise SSO / identity-aware requests✅ SSO, LDAP; every request carries user/team contextEnterprise tierLimited RBAC/audit per third-party reviews
+Enterprise SSO / identity-aware requests✅ SSO, LDAP; every request carries user/team contextEnterprise tier✅ SSO (Google, GitHub)Cloudflare AccessLimited RBAC/audit per third-party reviews

-Vendor neutrality✅ Independent, provider- and model-neutral✅ (OSS)⚠️ Becoming part of a Palo Alto Networks security platform⚠️ Marketplace with platform fees (~5%)
+Vendor neutrality✅ Independent, provider- and model-neutral✅ (OSS)⚠️ Becoming part of a Palo Alto Networks security platform✅ OSS (tied to Maxim eval ecosystem)⚠️ Tied to Cloudflare platform⚠️ Marketplace with platform fees (~5%)

-Supply chain postureEnterprise builds of CNCF open source, managed by its co-creators⚠️ March 2026 PyPI compromise; remediated, but a board-level data pointApache 2.0 coren/a (hosted)OSSOSS + enterprise builds
+Supply chain postureEnterprise builds of CNCF open source, managed by its co-creators⚠️ March 2026 PyPI compromise; remediated, but a board-level data pointApache 2.0 coreOSS (Apache 2.0)n/a (hosted)n/a (hosted)OSSOSS + enterprise builds

 (Capability notes are sourced from vendor documentation and third-party reviews, with links throughout this article.
 Always verify against current vendor docs; this category moves fast.)